There is a time and a place for everything. Yup. Sure is.

 I went out and tried the paddle from

-Washburn to the beach, a five mile paddle I had tried earlier
+Washburn to the beach, a five mile paddle I had tried earlier this month.
+Last time, I was turned around by the wind.

 I was feeling optimistic about this trip.
 I thought I might make it to "the beach" early and ride the Pugsley down the 3 miles of loose sandy beach were I was going to camp.
 My Epic frame bag fits both my 20" Pugsley and my Modified 1x1 so I swapped it over and strapped a dry bag to my custom Pug-sized rear rack.
 These bags held my camping gear, food, and bike tool kit.
 My backpack held all the rafting gear: packraft, patchkit, inflation bag, paddles, life jacket, and throwbag.